Is the Rapture Pre- or Post-Trib?

 Luke 17:24 For the Son of Man in his day will be like the lightning, which flashes and lights up the sky from one end to the other.
 NIV

-Luke 17:26-36 Jesus talks about how it will be like the days of Noah, when people were clueless because they didn't believe God would send the flood, just like they don't believe in Jesus now, and so they won't be prepared, even after all the tribulation that comes on the earth.
+Jesus talks about how it will be like the days of Noah, when people were clueless because they didn't believe God would send the flood, just like they don't believe in Jesus now, and so they won't be prepared, even after all the tribulation that comes on the earth.
 They'll be going about their lives, (verses 28) focusing on what is important to them at the moment, not having any clue that their eternity is at stake, just like in the story of Sodom and Gomorrah.
 People will be attached to their iPhones and Google glasses or chip card, or whatever else they think they need to live in this world, then it will be too late.
 Verses 30-35.
 I don't see any imminency here.
 I see cluelessness because of lack of faith.
-Again he's talking to people back in Bible Times, not just about the people who will be left after some supposed secret rapture.
+Again he's talking to people back in Bible Times.
 If there was a secret rapture, wouldn't he have told them that is what they should be concerned about since that would happen first for them?
-Instead he only told them about the first fake rapture that would occur beforehand.
+Instead he only told them how people would be telling you Jesus is out there...
 Luke 12:22-23.

 Luke 21:28 When these things begin to take place, stand up and lift up your heads, because your redemption is drawing near."
 NIV